7 Common Mistakes to Avoid When Hiring for Ecommerce Roles

 Ask for specifics: What metrics did they own?
 How did they contribute to revenue or retention?
 Reliable recruiters will do this legwork for you, so you’re not making decisions blind.

 Hiring in ecommerce isn’t about luck.
 It’s about process.
-Document your approach, stay realistic about scope, and use external support when needed.
+Document your approach, stay realistic about scope, and pair it with ecommerce hiring best practices that go beyond avoiding mistakes.

 If you’re scaling quickly and need guidance, partner with an experienced ecommerce recruitment agency like Constant Hire.
 We connect growing brands with proven ecommerce marketers, operators, and strategists worldwide helping you build the right team without repeating the same hiring mistakes.